SyncEngine/docs/docs/developer/modules.md

 4. SyncEngine will automatically unpack, install, and autoload your module.

 During installation, SyncEngine will look for an optional `install()` function inside your module’s main class (usually `Module.php`).
-Likewise, when you uninstall the module, SyncEngine will trigger the `uninstall()` function if present — perfect for cleanup operations or database adjustments.
+Likewise, when you uninstall the module, SyncEngine will trigger the `uninstall()` function if present, perfect for cleanup operations or database adjustments.

 > **Note:** Always include a pre-built `vendor/` folder in your ZIP so that users do **not** need Composer installed on their servers.